MicrosoftDocs/dataexplorer-docs/data-explorer/t-sql.md

 ---
 # Query data using T-SQL

 The Azure Data Explorer query editor supports the use of T-SQL in addition to its primary query language, [Kusto query language (KQL)](kusto/query/index.md).
-While KQL is the recommended query language, T-SQL can be useful for tools that are unable to use KQL or for users who are already familiar with SQL.
+While KQL is the recommended query language, T-SQL can be useful for tools that are unable to use KQL.

 > [!NOTE]
-> The query editor only supports T-SQL `SELECT` statements and doesn't support DDL commands, such as `CREATE`, `ALTER`, or `DROP`.
+> Only Data Query Language (DQL) commands are supported.
 For more information, see [limitations](#limitations).

 ## Query with T-SQL